Ruyzambrano/Ruyzambrano/README.md

 ## Hi there 👋

 I am a motivated Data Engineer with a huge interest in technology, AI and how tech can have a role in dance!
 As an ex-teacher, I am looking to develop my skills in programming languages and work within the tech industry.
-At Xander Talent, I am learning the skills needed to be a successful Data Engineer Consultant.

 ## I am currently learning